AsherJingkongChen/xp-web/README.md

 npm run prepublish
 ```

 **Note:** The command should always be run successfully before a release commit or a pull request.
+Also, it's better to run E2E tests before merge.

 ### Deploy to Your GitHub Pages (Very Optional)